Software QA and Testing Frequently-Asked-Questions, Part 1

 What is 'Software Testing'?

 Testing involves operation of a system or application under controlled conditions and evaluating the results (e.g., 'if the user is in interface A of the application while using hardware B, and does C, then D should happen').
 The controlled conditions should include both normal and abnormal conditions.
 Testing should intentionally attempt to make things go wrong to determine if things happen when they shouldn't or things don't happen when they should.
 It is oriented to 'detection'.
-(See the Bookstore section's 'Software Testing' category for a list of useful books on Software Testing.)

 Return to top of this page's FAQ list